hoovessound/hs-server-side/README.md

 ### Thanks a lot <3

-Howdy, I'm the creator of this project, and I'm so happy to see you here, because this project is still on `Alpha Beat` stage, and you have access to this repo witch mean you are one of a kind,
+Howdy, I'm the creator of this project - Felix, and I'm so happy to see you here, because this project is still on `Alpha Beat` stage, and you have access to this repo witch mean you are one of a kind,